-My East Africa safari started with a direct flight from Cape Town to Nairobi with a 45-minute stop in Victoria Falls, Zimbabwe.
-As I arrived in East Africa late at night, Giltedge booked a VIP assistance for me who helped me go through customs, immigration and check in my luggage to my next day’s destination quickly.
+My East Africa safari started with a direct flight from Cape Town to Nairobi with a short stopover in Victoria Falls.
+As I arrived late at night, Giltedge booked VIP assistance at the airport for me who assisted with customs and immigration.
 I recommend this service to everyone who is going on an East Africa safari for the first time!

 In Kilimanjaro, I was met by my friendly guide and we drove an hour to Machweo Retreat in Arusha; a hotel with amazing views of mountains and a top chef.
 The next morning, we met our overland guide and other tour operators from the UK and Canada who were joining the trip.
 I was the only South African on the East Africa safari!

 Leaving Arusha behind, we stopped at Arusha Coffee Lodge (part of the Elewana Collection) – just 10 minutes from Arusha Airport.
 Located on a lush coffee plantation, the lodge has 30 rooms, hands-on team, gorgeous gardens, and is a great sanctuary to recoup after a long-haul flight before heading out on safari.